DexterCarpenter/WebScraper/README.md

 - Class notes and other notes that I used in making the scraper; these are mostly for myself.
 - My Flowchart is also kept in this folder (as well as down below)
+	- both the PNG and the XML file are kept here

 **'Versions'**